Fort Worth, TX

 A: It can be very busy and stressful, but I am dedicated to it, so I just put my all into it.

-A: I loved my advisor and all the staff were very helpful and considerate.
+A: I loved my adviser and all the staff were very helpful and considerate.

 Q: Did you transfer any previous course credits to the U of A?
 If so, what was the experience like?
 How did you know which classes would transfer and how to complete the process?